 - Socks– our kids LOVE to wear fun socks!

 - Movie for the car.
 If you have a TV in the car, a movie for the car is perfect!
 I pick up $3 movies when I see them on sale & save them for road trips.
+These are great for a family that travels often.
+When we drive 6 hours to PA to visit family, these movies come in handy!

 - Movie night at home – we make “drive-in” movies: